 Seniors attend the Discipleship Retreat.
 This retreat gives seniors a moment to pause, recognize God at work in their lives, and look forward to the future past Bishop Chatard.
 This retreat is focused on discernment, discipleship, and developing personal prayer practices.
-Discipleship Retreats are two days long (one overnight) and take place throughout the school year to accommodate for the schedules of busy seniors.
+Discipleship Retreats are three days long (two overnights) and take place throughout the school year to accommodate for the schedules of busy seniors.
 Faculty and staff will lead this retreat.